trunghng/trunghng.github.io/content/posts/reinforcement-learning/alphazero.md

 ## Footnotes
 [^1]: This approach avoids overfitting, which occurs when training on outcomes from data consisting of complete games (since successive positions are strongly correlated).
-[^2]: Corresponding to each board position $s$, there are seven other positions, which are resulted from reflection or rotation, are actually the same.
+[^2]: Corresponding to each board position $s$, there are seven other positions that are actually same to it, these positions can be obtained from reflection or rotation.